HelloWorld-123/BossNow-A/README.md

 enabled UWP apps, one of them having Machine Learning capability.
 He worked as an intern in figaro softwares, an oracle partner company in Warszawa, Poland for 6 months on position of software quality analyst.
 He worked as Data Analyst at a startup zillion.io, where he was handling data of Nike company.
-He also worked for TCS for 6 months before coming to UTA for MS in Computer Science.
+He also worked for TCS for 6 months before coming to University of Texas at Arlington for MS in Computer Science.